 As de Wesselow is quick to admit, this idea is only a hypothesis.
 No one has tested whether a decomposing body could leave an imprint on shroud-style cloth like the one seen on the shroud.
 A 2003 paper published in the journal Melanoidins in Food and Health, however, posited that chemicals from the body could react with carbohydrates on the cloth, resulting in a browning reaction similar to the one seen on baked bread.
 (De Wesselow said he knows of no plans to conduct an experiment to discover if this idea really works.)

 Perhaps more problematic is the authenticity of the shroud itself.
 Radiocarbon dating conducted in 1988 estimated the shroud to medieval times, between approximately A.D.
 1260 and 1390.
-This is also the same time period when records of the shroud begin to appear, suggesting a forgery.
+This is also the same time period when records of the shroud begin to appear,

 Critics have charged that the researchers who dated the shroud accidentally chose a sample of fabric added to the shroud during repairs in the medieval era, skewing the results.
 That controversy still rages, but de Wesselow is convinced of the shroud's authenticity from an art history approach.